Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 You’ll embark the m/y Variety Voyager later this afternoon, and enjoy your first dinner on board this evening.

 Make the pilgrimage to St. David’s, the spiritual heart of Wales

-After a relaxing morning of sailing and breakfast, your ship arrives in Fishguard.
-You’ll then venture to St. David's, the religious capital of Wales and the smallest city in the country.
+Your ship arrives in Fishguard this morning.
+After breakfast, you’ll venture to St. David’s, the religious capital of Wales and the smallest city in the country.
 There, you will enjoy a guided tour of the 12th-century Cathedral of St. David, which has been a pilgrimage destination for hundreds of years.
 Other highlights include the 14th-century Tower Gate, charming art galleries, and pubs, as well as folks who flock here for St. Davids’ position along the water, forming part of Pembrokeshire Coast National Park.

-This evening before dinner, learn about Wales and its relationship with the British Empire over the centuries, then be enchanted by the sounds of a Welsh harp performance on board.
+This evening before dinner, learn about Wales and its relationship with the British Empire over the centuries.
+After dinner, be enchanted by the sounds of a Welsh harp performance on board.

 Step into medieval Wales at Holyhead and Caernarfon Castle